 Students for Justice in Palestine

 Taboo seeks to support those in the Tri-College community who identify with or are curious about BDSM, polyamory, and other non-traditional relationships.
+Whether it's your lifestyle, casual fun, or you're just curious, Taboo welcomes you.
 We provide information about maintaining healthy and safe relationships, as well as a supportive and accepting environment for those who are currently involved in any non-mainstream relationships, and those who are curious about the lifestyles.
+Taboo endorses the participation and education of everyone so long as they are open to new ideas and discussion.

 WOC: Women of Color